-This is actually very hard question, as time needed cannot be estimated easily.
+This is actually a very hard question, as the time needed cannot be estimated easily.
 Developers can give only the raw estimation, not the exact value of time needed.
-The same goes to testing, as knowing the exact term is nearly impossible.
+The same goes for automated testing, as knowing the exact term is nearly impossible.
 Thinking on the idea takes nearly equal time as compared to writing the code.

 - Is it possible to use test scenarios for testing automation?

 This question is a lot like a classic – “how many unicorns can you place inside a case?”
 The answer depends on what is inside and many other conditions.
 Answering this with a certain quote of time will be a mistake – or mislead for the customer.
 However, test automation can be roughly estimated, as it does require certain steps to be completed.

 - What reference should be used for creating your automation solution?

 This should be everything you want to see done right by the application during the testing.
 A good spot would be creating some sort of a map in your head (or in a document) and pointing out all the features the application has, what data is processed during their work and what checks (word check is the keyword) need to be done to ensure these features work well.
 That would be the basic reference for your testing process.